 Welcome to our Women In History series, where we share stories about women in the history of Nigeria

-She projected the meaning of her name, “Ekundayo,” which is translated to mean, “(my) tears has turned to joy.”
+She projected the meaning of her name, “Ekundayo” which means “(my) tears has turned to joy.”

-Mama Ekundayo had five biological children of her own but that did not stop her from adopting others because of her love for children.
-Mama Ekundayo enjoyed the company of children and so taking care of them came naturally to her.
+Mama Ekundayo had five biological children but that did not stop her from adopting others because of her love for children.
+Mama Ekundayo enjoyed the company of children.

 In 1969, Mama Ekundayo decided to dedicate the rest of her life to taking care of orphans and abandoned children.
 She took in the 469th child by 2007.
 By the year 2008; she had cared for over 500 children.

 One interesting thing about Mama Ekundayo was that all the children she cared for were from all over the country, from different tribes and ethnicity.

 Located in Isanlu Makutu, a rural part of Kogi State, her orphanage is called Ekundayo Children’s Home.

 Although Mama Ekundayo received donations from kind-hearted individuals and other institutions, she also used her little provisions in caring for the children.

 Mama Ekundayo always referred to taking care of the children, a calling she could not resist, and she was said to be always full of smiles and also loved to sing.